 The only thing more ridiculous than the model name of these headphones is the price that’s less than €20.
 It’s understandable for a studio professional to automatically disregard any audio product that puts both “Hi-Fi” and “Pro” in one sentence, but maybe these cheap headphones can be actually useful in your studio?
-Throughout this review we’ll refer to them by the model number 8323 though.
+Throughout this review, we’ll refer to them by model number 8323 though.

 - Unbeatable price

 - Detachable cable

 Pros list with SoundID Reference calibration

 - Even frequency response

 - The flat frequency response greatly improves versatility

 Virtually any device will be able to drive them loud enough, an audio interface or separate headphone amp is not necessary.